Understanding Antibiotic Treatment Through a Catheter for Joint Infection

 The surgeon makes a small cut (incision) over the joint.

 The surgeon puts the catheter through the incision into the joint.
-He or she sews it into place.
+Often, the catheter is sewn into place.

 The surgeon sews the skin closed around the catheter.